tagomatech/challenge/README.md

 Quantum baseline (Orrell 2025): R² ≈ 0.998

 Repository contains:
-- Data set (prize_dataset.parquet) containing price data for 352 stocks from the S&P 500 (stocks with less than 25 years of data were not included)
+- Data set (dataset.parquet) containing price data for 352 stocks from the S&P 500 (stocks with less than 25 years of data were not included)
 - Full dataset generator (data_loader.py) to show how the data was generated
 - Scoring engine
 - Live leaderboard